harsh241082/RISC-V-Simulator/README.md

 # RISC-V-Simulator

-The primary objective of this project is to design and implement a RISC-V Simulator capable of running the given RISC-V assembly instructions using a C++ program.
+The primary objective of this project is to design and implement a RISC-V Simulator capable of running the given RISC-V assembly instructions using a C++ program with Cache options.

 ## Table of Contents